Pimples: What Your Pimples or Acne Say About Your Health

 When You Already Have a Breakout

-To spot-treat pimples with a triple-threat combo of “Acnezine” cream, you need Revitol Acnezine Acne Spot Treatment which will also reduce inflammation.
-If you have especially sensitive skin, or all else fails, see your dermatologist for a prescription treatment.
+To spot-treat pimples with a triple-threat combo of “CBD cream, you need Skin Science CBD Serum Acne Spot Treatment which will also reduce inflammation.